 Just try making a level-headed decision when everyone around you is screaming CRISIS!

-That was 9 years ago, and my home value has doubled in market value.
+That was 9 years ago, and my home value has tripled.

 Back to my tormented friend.